Meet Reagan Slutsky

 Spend a little, save a little, give a little

 From the beginning, the goal for Bracelets by Reagan was to help Reagan learn to spend a little, save a little and give a little.
 Most of her earnings go into her savings account.
 Every so often, they pick out a small treat at Target.
-And then, for every $500 Reagan earns, she donates 20% to Novant Health Hemby Children’s Hospital.
+And then, for every $500 Reagan earns, she donates 20% to help children who are patients at Novant Health Hemby Children’s Hospital.

 To date, she’s earned enough to make five donations.